 Good book for more details: CO2 in Seawater: Equilibrium, Kinetics, Isotopes by Zeebe and Wolf-Gladrow

-Carbonate system calculator online (CDIAC)
+Carbonate system calculator (CDIAC)

 DIC & Alk distribution, pCO2 systematics, pCO2 seasonality